jee00609/AWS_Foundational/개념 모음/AWS IAM.md

 Which of the following identify and access management entitles is associated with an access key id and secret access key when using AWS command line interface?

 -> IAM USER

+### NO.203
+Which AWS service controls permissions to the AWS management console?